 Thanet Street, Clay Cross, Derbyshire, S45

-A modest late 19th century brick chapel, serving a coal mining area, much altered in the 1980s.
+A modest late nineteenth century brick chapel, serving a coal mining area, much altered in the 1980s.

 A chapel was first built in 1862 to serve a growing Catholic community in Clay Cross, a coal mining town.
-The church was rebuilt in 1882 with a nave, chancel and Lady Chapel, to seat 200.
-The last resident parish priest was Fr Daniel Meenagh who died in 1915; since then the parish has been served from Alfreton.
-Major repair and refurbishment took place in 1924-25.
+The church was rebuilt in 1882 with a nave, chancel and Lady Chapel, to seat 200 (in the same year there was a terrible explosion in the colliery, with many lives lost).
+The builder and last resident parish priest was Fr Daniel Meenagh, who died in 1915; since then the parish has been served from Alfreton.
+Major repair and refurbishment took place in 1924-5.
 In the 1980s the parish acquired the adjoining detached house, demolished the former presbytery and extended the nave and built a new sanctuary on the site, between the house and the church.
-At the same time, the interior was re-ordered and the former sanctuary was adapted for a sacristy.
+At the same time, the interior was reordered and the former sanctuary adapted for a sacristy.

 Architect: Not Established